open-contracting/software-development-handbook/docs/python/style_guide.rst

 --------

 -  Use sentence case, correct punctuation, and correct capitalization.
 Do not omit articles.
 -  Do not add ``TODO`` comments.
 Instead, create GitHub issues.
-TODO's in code are less visible to the rest of the team.
+TODO's are less visible to the team.

 Maintainers can find TODO comments with this command: